miker704/Strife/patches2.md

     - Added prevention for user to create an account when not filling all of the birthday date fields.
     - Added trim() whitespace for username to prevent usernames that are only spaces and while allow spaces in between names.
     - Adjusted year input options for select input on sign up form by reducing years selected by 4 years removing current year and 2 years past the current year and removing the earliest birth year by one.
+    - Speed up the opening animation for channel drop down modal.

 ## Backend Changes